 13. BREAKFAST EMPANADAS – Spanish stuffed pastries

-Spanish empanadas are famous half-circle pastries filled with various ingredients: from meats and seafood to vegetables, cheese and sauces, and even fruits (like plum and apples).
+Spanish empanadas are famous half-circle pastries filled with various ingredients: from meats and seafood to vegetables, cheese and sauces, and even fruits (like plums and apples).

 The first empanadas were invented in Galicia in northwest Spain.
 Empanadas Gallega (also called Empanadas de Atún) with tuna, sofrito sauce and green olives were the first empanadas.
 Today there’s a wide range of various empanadas equally enjoyed in Spain and Spanish-speaking countries.